webia1/Frontend-Ecosystem/Pandoc/ExampleConfig.md

 # Example Configuration for Pandoc

-See the *source code of this Markdown file* to see the configuration settings. **Die Reihenfolge im YAML-Block ist sehr wichtig!**
+> See the *source code of this Markdown file* to see the configuration settings. **Die Reihenfolge im YAML-Block ist sehr wichtig!**

+\pagebreak

 ## Introduction